Nanami Atsugi: 2017–present: Wake Up! Girls and Kiratto Pri Chan

-Atsugi was one of three people who passed the audition in 2017 out of 2,000 applicants, along with Coco Hayashi and Yūka Morishima, and they formed the three-person unit Run Girls, Run!.
+Atsugi was one of three people who passed the audition in 2017 out of 2,000 applicants, along with Coco Hayashi and Yuuka Morishima, and they formed the three-person unit Run Girls, Run!.
 Her first impression from the other two members of Run Girls!
 Run was "Nogizaka46 came", which was thought to be graceful and young, though Atsugi denied that this was the case.
 However, the members said that it is better to recommend the place where the atmosphere is a young lady.

 Her voice acting debut was in the Wake Up, Girls! spinoff New Chapter, starring as Itsuka Atsuki.
 After her debut, she was performing as a voice actress in tandem with the university.
 In 2018, she starred as Rinka Aoba in Kiratto Pri Chan, which she definitely wanted to be involved in as a voice actor.
 All three members of Run Girls, Run! were involved as voice actors and theme song singers.